stephenhouser/DDR-Pad/DDR Master Controller/README.md

 # DDR Master Controller

-Simple keyboard controller for DDR Pad.
+Simple keyboard controller for DDR Pad using Teensy 3.2 and teensy's keyboard module (https://www.pjrc.com/teensy/td_keyboard.html)

-Currently just a test with Arduino Nano to verify the pads light up and the sensors all work properly.
+## TODO

+- Use exposed GPIO with jumper or switch to configure for 4-pad (NESW), 8-pad (N, NE, E, SE, S, SW, W, NW), or all 9 pads active.